zaiisao/Documentation/en/Video/web_prepare.md

 ## Importing the Agora Web SDK to Your Project

-Choose one of the following two methods to obtain the Agora Web SDK:
+Choose one of the following methods to obtain the Agora Web SDK:

 ### Method 1: Getting the SDK through the CDN